Gynaecological Urgent Suspected Cancer Clinic

 Who will I see in the clinic?

-You will be seen by an experienced gynaecological practitioner.
+You will be seen by an experienced gynaecological specialist.
 They will either be a doctor or one of our specialist nurses, who may be any gender.
 They work under the supervision of a Specialist Gynaecological Cancer Consultant.

 Wirral University Teaching Hospital is a teaching hospital where medical students and nursing students come to learn.
-The practitioner will ask you if students can be present during your appointment.
+The specialist will ask you if students can be present during your appointment.
 If you do not want students there, please let us know.
 Your wishes will always be respected.

 What will happen at the clinic?